manishrjain/gocrud/README.md

 ```
 And be able to traverse these relationships and retrieve all of the children, grandchildren etc. For e.g. `(User -> Post -> [(Comment -> Like), Like])`

-The library does this by utilizing Graph operations, but without using a Graph database.
-This means the library can be used to quickly build a Go backend to serve arbitrarily complex data, while still using your database of choice.
+The framework does this by utilizing Graph operations, but without using a Graph database.
+This means the framework can be used to quickly build a Go backend to serve arbitrarily complex data, while still using your database of choice.
 See [example usage](example.md)

 ## Dependency management
 Users who import Gocrud into their packages are responsible to organize